 2017 Year in Review: A Year Full of Impact and New Achievements

 Happy Wednesday fellow Soaper Heroes, and a happy new year!
-2017 was a record-breaking year for Clean the World Foundation (CTWF) and to bring in 2018, we are making even bigger moves – starting with our brand-new CTWF website.
-Here, you can find all things CWTF, so take a look around.
+2017 was a record-breaking year for The WASH Foundation (TWF) and to bring in 2018, we are making even bigger moves – starting with our brand-new TWF website.
+Here, you can find all things TWF, so take a look around.
 This past year has been nothing short of amazing, and as we look back at our year, we can’t help but share with you the major milestones we’ve reached as an organization.

 We went Platinum

 GuideStar, the world’s largest source of nonprofit information, awarded TWF its highest seal of recognition for transparency.
 So, what’s the big deal about this seal?
 The Platinum GuideStar Nonprofit Profile Seal of Transparency ensures that TWF is as clear as can be when it comes to sharing all our information with donors, supporters, and individuals like you.
 We’ve done this by adding a ton of information to our GuideStar Profile including financial information, our annual report, results and progress toward our mission, as well as information about our goals, strategies, and capabilities.

 As our CEO Sam Stephens put it in a recent Newswire.com press release, “GuideStar is the gold standard for non-profit transparency and outcome-based reporting.
 We are truly honored to receive a platinum rating from GuideStar.
 This accomplishment is critical in our efforts to drive support and awareness for our global mission.”
 We’re excited about what we do and how we’re doing it, and we want you to be as well.